zsk612/tp/docs/DeveloperGuide.md

 **Design considerations**
 Parsing of the user’s input command:

-- Alternative 1 (current choice): User’s command are divided by space
+- Alternative 1 (current choice): User’s commands are divided by space

 |     |     |
 |-----|-----|